p31d3ng/arch-auto-rice/README.md

 # Auto-Ricing Arch Linux

 This project is to bootstrap a fresh Arch Linux installation with all the basic tools I need.
 Inspired by [i3wm-themer](https://github.com/unix121/i3wm-themer), actually, I'm using 004 theme here :)

 ## Usage

 `curl -L https://bit.ly/p31d3ng-ricing -o a.sh && sh a.sh`
 After all installation, please reboot your machine! (or logout and log back in then do `sudo systemctl start lxdm`)

-## Screenshot After Installation
+## Screenshots

 ![](./screenshot.png)